 As you can see, it doesn’t make a ton of vodka, but you will get at least three, if not four, drinks out of it.
 So double, triple or quadruple it to make more of this delicious vodka!

-Other popular cocktail infusion recipes on Dishes Delish:
+Other popular cocktail infusion recipes

 I hope you enjoyed this cherry infused vodka recipe!
 If you’ve ever infused spirits with fruit, leave me a comment to let me know how it turned out.